emmettbhdn/Instagram_Bot/README.md

 This is a bot for instagram, that i wrote on the first of Feburary 2020.
 It only works with Instagram.
+The only fuction of this bot is to automatically log into an instagram account.

 In this README, I will be talking about a driver called chromedriver.
 The original name is "Selenium Webdriver Chrome" for shortness I'll be calling it chromedriver